Health Care Aide

 This program prepares you for a rewarding career with strong employment opportunities and a clear sense of job satisfaction.
 As age and illness advance, many people need support from caring individuals who have the compassion and skills to provide basic health services.
-This program is designed to provide you with the knowledge, skills and values necessary to function as a front-line caregiver in a variety of long term care settings, which include both residential care facilities and home support agencies.
+This program is designed to provide you with the knowledge, skills and values necessary to function as a front-line caregiver.

 If you enjoy "hands-on" work and working with people, you will be interested in the Health Care Aide program.
 Our Health Care Aide program is a 20-week certificate program that provides you the theory and hands-on training you'll need to secure work in the field of health care.
 This program offers flexibility to students with a variety of needs.

 Full-Time versus Part-time Program

 The full-time program is equivalent to 20 weeks of instruction.
 If you choose to complete the program on a part-time basis you will join full-time students in class.
 If you attend on a part-time basis you must complete the program within two years of commencing the program.

 Individuals with related work experience as a Health Care Aide may be evaluated through Prior Learning Assessment.
 You must provide information from your employer(s) to confirm your learning and you will also be required to complete a written and skills evaluation.

 Applications are accepted up to the beginning of both fall and winter intakes contingent on availability of seats.
 Distributed Learning applications will be accepted at any time, with start dates to be determined on an individual basis.

 You will be required to submit official transcripts showing credit in

 - ELA 10 or achievement of CLB Level 7 or equivalent

 You must submit the following documentation prior to the first day of classes: